-4.2 New Candidate Project Scoring Categories
+5. New Candidate Project Scoring Categories: STBG and CRP

-Each TTC member will have the opportunity to score all candidate projects using the following scoring categories (A-L).
-Guidance is provided in each category to help the TTC members compare the value of the candidate projects relative to each other.
+Each TTC member will have the opportunity to score all STBG and CRP candidate projects For STBG applications, use the following scoring categories (A-L).
+For CRP applications, use all scoring categories except B and I. Guidance is provided in each category to help the TTC members compare the value of the candidate projects relative to each other.
 The guidance provided for each category is derived from the federal planning factors.
 For additional guidance, applicants may refer to the RVTPO's performance measure targets.
 The number of total candidate project applications in the current cycle will determine the total number of points for each scoring category.